 Ever since demonetisation in 2016, the government has introduced several changes in existing currencies and issued three new denomination -- Rs 200 and Rs 2,000 notes.
 The new currency note of Rs 2,000 value was issued immediately after the note ban and Rs 200 currency note was introduced earlier this year.
-Apart from this, the government also issued the currency notes for Rs 50 and Rs 500.
+Apart from this, the government also issued the currency notes of Rs 50 and Rs 500.

 Edited by Manoj Sharma with PTI inputs